ppunia74/INDE-577_Fall2022/SupervisedLearning/4 - Logistic Regression/README.md

 * Step 4: Repeat Step 1 to Step 3 until desired loss in-sample is reached, or a maximum number of steps is reached

 ---
-### Datasets

-There are two datasets used to implement Logistic Regrssion algorithm:
-* Candidates Dataset

-The Candidates Dataset is provided by Dr. Randy Davila.
-It is a historical admissions records of the college, which contains 40 rows and 4 columns, including the GMAT score, GPA, work experience, and whether the student is admitted (marked as "1") or rejected (marked as "0") by the college.

-* Pima Indians Diabetes Dataset

-The Pima Indians Diabetes Dataset involves the medical details (e.g., plasma glucose concentration, Diastolic bolld pressure, BMI, etc.) of Pima Indians and the onset of diabetes within 5 years.
-There are 768 observations with 9 variables.